Table of Contents

 Deploy Your Uber-like App to Users

-After making an app like Uber, you must tactically deploy it to drivers and customers.
+After making a ride-sharing app like Uber, you must tactically deploy it to drivers and customers.
 Ideally, the app will be launched on the driver side first, as you don’t want your customers to struggle to find rides.

-After reading this article, you should understand how to make an app like Uber.
+After reading this article, you should understand how to make a taxi-booking app like Uber.
 This article covered the following:

 - What is Uber?

 - Advanced features of Uber to consider